yarnpkg/website/en/docs/dependency-types.md

 ##### `dependencies` <a class="toc" id="toc-dependencies" href="#toc-dependencies"></a>

-These are your normal dependencies, or rather ones that you need when running your code (i.e. React or ImmutableJS).
+These are your normal dependencies, or rather ones that you need when running your code (e.g. React or ImmutableJS).

 ##### `devDependencies` <a class="toc" id="toc-devdependencies" href="#toc-devdependencies"></a>

 These are your development dependencies.
-Dependencies that you need at some point in the development workflow but not while running your code (i.e. Babel or Flow).
+Dependencies that you need at some point in the development workflow but not while running your code (e.g. Babel or Flow).

 ##### `peerDependencies` <a class="toc" id="toc-peerdependencies" href="#toc-peerdependencies"></a>